 The treasures of the high seas – 50% of the planet – are up for grabs and undefended: some marine life could be disappearing before it is even discovered.
 With fishing, mining and pollution encroaching ever further and deeper into the Ocean, the existing legal and governance framework is out of date and out of its depth.
 The current process to negotiate a new high seas treaty must lead to a robust agreement fit for guarding Ocean life against 21st century perils, and for the benefit of all.

-- The high seas are the international waters covering over two thirds of our Ocean that are owned by everyone and no-one.
-That’s nearly 50% of the planet’s surface area and if you start to think in 3 dimensions – which you have to, because of the depth of the Ocean, it is so much more!
+- The high seas are the international waters covering over two thirds of our Ocean that are owned by everyone but managed by no-one.
+That’s nearly 50% of the planet’s surface area and because of the depth of the Ocean, if you think in 3-dimensions, it is so much more!

 - The high seas are part of the global commons and governed collectively by all nations.
 Once thought to be barren and devoid of life, it is now known that the high seas are one of the largest reservoirs of biodiversity on Earth.